NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 will also be a block tool to facilitate acquiring the goal object.
 - `front_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles of lava in front of the island.
-Must produce value between 2 and 6 for rectangular tools, 1 to 3 for hooked tools.
+Must produce value between 2 and 6 for rectangular tools, 1 to 3 for hooked and isosceles tools.
 Default: Random based on room size and island size
 - `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
 If a target